sophieforceno/synonym-web/README.md

 # Synonym-web

+NOTE: I am no longer maintaining this.
+I am running it in production with the module versions in the latest requirements.txt and it works great, but I have not tested newer module versions (particularly Flask, which is up to 2.3.x, at least) and I do not plan to.
+If you are successfully running this with newer module versions than in requirements.txt, I will update the requirements file if requested.

 Self-hosted web-based thesaurus and dictionary written in Python 3.
 I write fiction in my free time.
 I wanted an easy-to-access, and ad-free, thesaurus, and so synonym-web was born.